ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/zelda3/multiworld_en.md

 2. Click on the File menu and hover on **Lua Scripting**
 3. Click on **New Lua Script Window...**
 4. In the new window, click **Browse...**
-5. Select the `sniConnector.lua` file you downloaded above
+5. Select the connector lua file included with your client
+     - Z3Client users should download `sniConnector.lua` from the client download page
+     - LttPClient users should look in their Archipelago folder for `/sni/Connector.lua`

 ##### BizHawk
 1. Ensure you have the BSNES core loaded.
 You may do this by clicking on the Tools menu in BizHawk and following